Baphomet480/messages-app-mcp/README.md

 ```

 For HTTP transport, launch `node dist/index.js --http --port 3333 --cors-origin https://chat.openai.com` and point the client at the resulting base URL.
+### Code-execution wrappers

+`scripts/generate-mcp-wrappers.ts` produces lightweight helper modules for every MCP tool plus an index that exports `messageTools` and a lookup map.
+Agents running in “code execution” mode (Codex CLI, Claude desktop, etc.) can import these modules instead of ingesting the raw `tools/list` payload, which keeps prompts tiny while preserving full type info.
+The generator respects overrides from `messages-mcp.config.json` (see `codeExecWrappers`), so you can point it at an HTTP transport or change the destination directory if you keep wrappers in a separate workspace.